r0ml/OpenCV/README.md

   3) create a tag with the above version number for this commit
   4)

+## Alternate

+If adding this SPM package seems to take way too long, you might try using the alternative package at  `https://github.com/r0ml/JustTheBinary`.
+This contains a binary package with the same framework as available here, except (as the name suggests) it does not include all the stuff required to rebuild the framework.
+It should load faster.

 ## LICENSE

 Copyright (c) 1868 Charles Babbage  <br/>